syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### Format column using converter

-Using converter, set the format of the column .
+Using converter, set the format of the column.

 To set the format using converter, follow the code example: